ryzenboi98/weather-api/README.md

 This section is a guide for setting up this project locally.

+### Docker installation

+If you don't have the **Docker** application installed in your system you need to install it following the steps on this [link](https://docs.docker.com/get-docker/) depending on your OS.

 ### API key environment

 Since we are consuming [OpenWeather](https://openweathermap.org/api) API you will need to setup an **environment variable** for the **OpenWeather API key**.